-A person of integrity is someone who can be trusted to do what they say they are going to do.
+A person of integrity is someone who can be trusted to do what they say they will do.
 They are not someone who uses excuses and their actions and lives are aligned with the priorities they say they value.
 Day in and day out, no matter what, a person with integrity can be trusted.
-This doesn’t mean they are perfect, but it does mean they are really trying all the time.
+This doesn’t mean they are perfect, but it means they are trying all the time.

 Children will determine how trustworthy their parents are based on what they see them do and how they live either according to their word or apart from it.
-What a parent says about who they are holds very little weight if it differs from how their child sees them behave.
+What a parent says about who they are holds negligible weight if it differs from how their child sees them behave.

 Reversing Your Parental Integrity

-I admit that as a young parent I did a very poor job of establishing integrity with my children.
+As a young parent, I did a very poor job of establishing integrity with my children.
 My anger was the biggest obstacle to developing integrity with my children because while I would tell them I loved them, I would not act in accordance with my words when I blew my top.

-My oldest son tested this new approach more than his siblings because he and I shared many ugly battles where I was not able to keep my integrity in check.
-Yet, every time he did something to push me, I followed the pattern of identifying my trigger, keeping myself busy and praying, looking for God’s escape door, shifting my focus, and seeking the lessons that needed teaching while at the same time telling him, “I love you no matter what.”
+My oldest son tested this fresh approach more than his siblings because he and I shared many ugly battles where I could not keep my integrity in check.
+Yet, every time he pushed me, I followed the pattern of identifying my trigger, keeping myself busy and praying, looking for God’s escape door, shifting my focus, and seeking the lessons that needed teaching while telling him, “I love you no matter what.”

 He put his chubby hands on his hips and looked straight into my eyes and said to me, “You really mean it don’t you?”
-From that day on things started to change in how I was able to speak into my son’s life.
-No, he didn’t stop testing my boundaries, but he did start trusting me.
+From that day on things changed in how I could speak into my son’s life.
+No, he didn’t stop testing my boundaries, but he started trusting me.

 Stay Connected with SPED Homeschool

-Next time I am going to talk about authority and how to practically work on establishing a godly form of authority in your home that will strengthen the integrity bridge you are working on.
+Next time I will talk about authority and how to practically work on establishing a godly form of authority in your home that will strengthen the integrity bridge you are working on.

-Until then please make sure to connect with us at SPED Homeschool on our weekly live Facebook broadcast, in our support group, or by emailing us with any questions you would like to have us help you walk through as you homeschool your child with special educational needs.
+Until then please make sure to connect with us at SPED Homeschool on our weekly live Facebook broadcast, in our support tribes , or by emailing us with any questions you would like to have us help you walk through as you homeschool your child with special educational needs.